Exact multi-parameter persistent homology of time-series data: Fast and variable topological inferences

 In this sense, we can regard those two are the same.
 However, if we choose a non-standard ray $\ell_2$, e.g. the ray with the direction vector of $(1,10^{-6},10^{-6},10^{-6},10^{-6})$ and the endpoint of $(0,0,0,0,0)$, then we obtain the result that shows the difference between $f_1$ and $f_2$ as

 and

 Here note that we used a small value, such as $10^{-6}$, in the direction vector $(1,10^{-6},10^{-6},10^{-6},10^{-6})$ instead of zero.
-This is done in order to to avoid the case that the denominator of the exact barcode formula in Theorem \ref{direction barcode} vanishes. \end{example}
+This is done in order to to avoid the case that the denominator of the exact barcode formula in Theorem \ref{direction barcode} vanishes. \end{example} }

-\begin{example} Consider the time-series data considered in the previous example, i.e. $f(t) = \cos t + {1 \over 2} \cos 2t$.
-In this case, we have only two non-trivial parameters corresponding to the modes of $1$ and $2$.
-Then in the two-dimensional filtration space, suppose that we choose the diagonal ray.
-Then using the exact formula, we have Figure \ref{filtrationspace} shows the schematic illustration of the barcode in the ray and the corresponding persistence diagram.
-The two red solid lines in the filtration space in the left figure represent the two bars in $\mathsf{bcd}_{1}^{\mathcal{R},\ell_1}(\Psi_{f})$ along the ray.
-The corresponding persistence diagram is shown in the right figure.
-Notice that we use the continuous circle and the birth of the circle occurs from the beginning.
-Thus the points in the persistence diagram lie on the vertical line.
+\begin{example} Consider the time-series data used in the previous example, i.e., \( f(t) = \cos t + \tfrac{1}{2} \cos 2t. \) In this case, we have two non-trivial parameters corresponding to the modes $1$ and $2$, which define a two-dimensional filtration space.
+First, suppose that we choose the \textit{diagonal ray} $\ell_{1}$ with direction vector $\mathbf{a} = (1,1)$ and the endpoint $\mathbf{b}=(0,0)$.
+Using the exact formula, we obtain